Nuuttif/ChatServer/README.md

 # ChatServer
-This is an https server I created for a university course.
+This is an HTTPS server I created for a university course.

 Features:
 - HTTPS